beenotung/live-state/README.md

 // print [15, 30]
 ```

+Tips: You can attach lifecycle hooks to derived state as well.

 ### Watching State Example

 Similar to the `state.map(fn)` method, the `state.watch(fn)` method will push the current state and future updates to the callback function.